 Dextromethorphan hydrobromide is approved by the FDA as a cough suppressant.
 Drug ingredients require significant clinical backing before FDA approval, so we consider this ingredient to be effective.

-The manufacturer of DayQuil was sued in 2022 over this ingredient.
-The product is marketed as "non-drowsy," and the plaintiff alleges that dextromethorphan hydrobromide causes drowsiness, and cites a study which found that over 10% of people using this ingredient experienced drowsiness.
+The product is marketed as "non-drowsy," and the plaintiff alleged that dextromethorphan hydrobromide causes drowsiness, and cited a study which found that over 10% of people using this ingredient experienced drowsiness.

-Phenylephrine hydrochloride is described by the manufacturer as a nasal decongestant, but it may not be the most effective choice.
 A clinical trial published in the Annals of Allergy, Asthma & Immunology journal tested this ingredient and found that it did not cause a significant improvement in nasal decongestion scores.

 A more recent clinical trial reported similar results: even when dosed up to 40 milligrams (mg) every four hours, which is 4x the dose in DayQuil, phenylephrine hydrochloride was no better than placebo relieving nasal congestion in patients with allergies.